 “UTL and the TALint program will provide interns the opportunity to not only enhance the quality of their learning, but also strengthen the profession by creating future leaders who will meet the complexities inherent in the libraries, archives, and records management fields,” says Professor Wendy Duff.

 TALInt students work in a variety of UTL departments, such as the University Archives, Media Commons, Engineering Library, Outreach and Student Engagement, OISE, and more.
 Students are paid to work for 15 hours per week and can hold the position for up to 24 months.
-In addition, the interns have access to 10 – 14 hours of professional development opportunities, such as specialized technical and leadership training.

 - Applicants to TALInt must be incoming full-time MI students starting in September following the application period.